RPasecky/sensorLink/README.md

 # sensorLink
-This is a quick implementation of a cloud connection for IOT Sensors with a native Swift iOS app.
-Firebase is your friend for prototyping.
+This is a quick implementation of a native Swift iOS app paired with RPi Sensors through the magic of Firebase.
+Using this you could allow 1000 people to control a light switch or ping 1000 people everytime the sun goes down.
+The world is yours.

 The respository is split into two parts: an python3/Rpi portion and a swift/iOS portion.